mateimone/RemoteExecutor/README.md

 # RemoteExecutor

 ## How to run
+I chose to use another laptop I had as the executor machine (cloud stack).

-Inside `/api/src/main/java/resources/application.yml`, change the base-url of the worker to whatever ip address your local executor machine has on the network.
+Inside `/api/src/main/java/resources/application.yml`, change the base-url of the worker to whatever ip address your executor machine has on the network.
 The executor machine must be on the same network as the API machine!

 Then, on the API machine run:
 - `docker compose up -d` (this starts up the database on your API machine)